Do you think it’s fun to play with fonts? It’s amazing how simply changing the type of font you use can change the entire vibe of your message.

 Hey there, I’m Cara and I enjoy creating fun designs in Photoshop as part of my work in product photography.
 Creative fonts are the icing on the cake in many images to really convey the story I want to tell.

 But sometimes, I can’t find just the right font for what I want to do.
-But, I can make a font in Photoshop work with a bit of customization.
+But, I can create a font in Photoshop work with a bit of customization.
 It isn’t as hard as you might think, let me show you how!

 Step 1: Write Some Text